gauthamsathyan/practical-data-science-on-aws/README.md

 - Write SQL queries to answer specific questions on your dataset and run your queries with Amazon Athena.
 - Produce and select different plots and visualizations that address your questions.

-!A screenshot of a plot showing the distribution of ratings by age group

 ### Lab 2: Detect data bias with Amazon SageMaker Clarify